Seal trips to Blakeney Point in North Norfolk are a spectacle you won’t forget and suitable for all ages, including well behaved dogs!

 While others were just too lazy to move!
 And watching them move about on shore was very amusing – this big mass of body trying to lollop up the beach made you feel quite sorry for them.

 The wonderful experience you get from taking one of these seal trips is seeing nature at its very best, in its natural environment.
 It’s awe inspiring to see these seals going about their daily life without being disturbed by the boats, producing pups, but at the same time giving us a real taste for the wildlife in Norfolk.
-I really enjoyed my seal trip, I’ve done it three times now, twice in the summer and once in the winter, and both times have been an absolute joy.
+I really enjoyed my seal trip, I’ve done it three times now, twice in the summer and once in the winter, and all three times have been an absolute joy.

 For more information on seals in Norfolk, pop over to my detailed page on the seals here.

 Local ferry boat companies

 Bishops Boats - 01263 740 75301263 740 753 (between 8am – 7pm, 7 days a week).

 Temples Boats – 01263 740 79101263 740 791